lagotto/pyalm/docs/index.md

 --------
 1. Basic usage
 	1. Summary level information
-	2. More detailed information
+	2. More detailed source information
-2. Working with histories
+2. Working with data
-3. Working with events
+	1. Working with events
+	2. Working with history

 Basic usage
 -----------